johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 `Send a NOTIFY(CSYNC) to csync-scanner.parent. on port 5301`

-# Locating the Target for a DDNS Update.
+# Locating the Target for a DNS UPDATE.

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
-Scheme=2 is here defined as "send a DDNS Update".
+Scheme=2 is here defined as "send a DNS UPDATE".

 Example:

     parent.
 IN NOTIFY ANY 2 5302 ddns-receiver.parent.

 This record is looked up by the child primary nameserver at the time that the delegation information for the child zone changes (typically causing the child to publish a new CSYNC record and/or a new CDS record).
 The interpretation is:

-`Send a DDNS Update to ddns-receiver.parent. on port 5302`
+`Send a DNS UPDATE to ddns-receiver.parent. on port 5302`

-# Interpretation of the response to the DDNS Update.
+# Interpretation of the response to the DNS UPDATE.

-All DNS transactions are designed as a pair of messages and this is true also for DDNS updates.
-The interpretation of the different responses to DDNS updates are already fully documented in
-{{!RFC2136}}, section 2.2.
-In particular a response with rcode=5
-("REFUSED") should be interpreted as a permanent signal that DDNS updates are not supported by the receiver.
+All DNS transactions are designed as a pair of messages and this is true also for DNS UPDATE.
+The interpretation of the different responses to DNS UPDATE are already fully documented in {{!RFC2136}}, section 2.2.
+In particular a response with rcode=5 ("REFUSED") should be interpreted as a permanent signal that DNS UPDATEs are not supported by the receiver.

-The case of no response is more complex, as it is not possible to know whether the DDNS update actually reached the reciever (or was lost in transit) or the response was not sent (or lost in transit).
+The case of no response is more complex, as it is not possible to know whether the DNS UPDATE actually reached the reciever (or was lost in transit) or the response was not sent (or lost in transit).

 For this reason it is suggested that a lack of response is left as implementation dependent.
 That way the implementation has sufficient freedom do chose a sensible approach.
-Eg. if the sender of the DDNS Update (like the primary nameserver of the child zone) only serves a single child, then resending the DDNS Update once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
-On the other hand, if the sender serves a large number of child zones below the same parent zone, then it may already know that the receiver for the DDNS Updates is not responding for any of the child zones, and then resending the update immediately is likely pointless.
+Eg. if the sender of the DNS UPDATE (like the primary nameserver of the child zone) only serves a single child, then resending the DNS UPDATE once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
+On the other hand, if the sender serves a large number of child zones below the same parent zone, then it may already know that the receiver for the DNS UPDATEs is not responding for any of the child zones, and then resending the update immediately is likely pointless.

+# Limitation of Scope for the Proposed Mechanism

+DNS UPDATE is in wide use all over the world, for all sorts of purposes.
+It is not in wide use (if used at all) across organizational boundaries.
+This document only address the specific case of a child zone that makes a change in its DNS information that will require an update of the corresponding information in the parent zone.
+This
+includes:

+* changes to the NS RRset
+* changes to glue (if any)
+* changes to the DS RRset (if any)

+Only for those specific cases is the descibed mechanism proposed.

 # Management of SIG(0) Public Keys

 Only the child should have access to the SIG(0) private key.
-The corresponding SIG(0) public key doesn't have to be published in DNS, it only needs to be available to the parent DDNS receiver.
+The corresponding SIG(0) public key doesn't have to be published in DNS, it only needs to be available to the parent DNS UPDATE Receiver.
 Keeping all the public SIG(0) keys for different child zones in some sort of database is perfectly fine.

 ## Rolling the SIG(0) Key

-Once the parent DDNS Receiver has the key, the child can update it via a DDNS Update just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DDNS update policy in the parent).
+Once the parent DNS UPDATE Receiver has the key, the child can update it via a DNS UPDATE just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DNS UPDATE policy in the parent).
 I.e. only the initial bootstrapping of the key is an issue.

-## Bootstrapping the SIG(0) Public Key Into the DDNS Receiver
+## Bootstrapping the SIG(0) Public Key Into the DNS UPDATE Receiver

-The primary audience for this DDNS-based synchronization mechanism is "non-registries".
+The primary audience for this DNS UPDATE based synchronization mechanism is "non-registries".
 In those cases there is by definition some mechanism in place to communicate information from the child to the parent, be it email, a web form, pieces of paper or something else.
 The same mechanism can be extended to also be used to communicate the initial SIG(0) public key from the child to the parent.

 Should a "registry" parent want to support this mechanism (as a service to its unsigned children) then the interface is usually EPP